learn-co-curriculum/ruby-methods-readme/README.md

 ### 1. Introduction to Methods

-Methods define a new thing your program can do.
-Variables are a mechanism to teach your Ruby program about data.
-Methods teach your Ruby program about a new routine or behavior it can use.
+Methods define a new thing that your program can do.
+Variables are a mechanism to teach your Ruby program about data; methods teach your Ruby program about a new routine or behavior it can use.
+Variables are like nouns, methods are like verbs.

 For example, imagine needing to say "Hello World!" ten times.
-You might do something like:
+You might do something like this:

 ```ruby
 phrase = "Hello World!"